theAlgorithmist/TS-Concave-Hull/README.md

 Several of the _concaveman_ dependencies were also hand-ported to TypeScript.
 So, you will see _RBush_ [https://www.npmjs.com/package/rbush](https://www.npmjs.com/package/rbush) renamed and ported as _RTree_ in the current implementation.
 The current _RTree_ implementation is not templatized; it is optimized for use in the concave hull algorithm.

+NOTE:  This repo is no longer active.
+The Concave Hull has been updated and moved to [the AMYR Library](https://github.com/theAlgorithmist/AMYR).
+This repo is left open for historical purposes.

 Author:  Jim Armstrong - [The Algorithmist]

 @algorithmist